Cabbache/Deauthenticator/README.md

 running on battries.
 The code Contains lines that blink a RGB LED attached to the RPi in order to indicate what it's doing.

-Note that the script is still being developed.